WakeTheNodeNeo/WakeTheNodeNeo/README.md

 ## 🧠 About Me

-- Running VPS (Ubuntu / Debian)
+- Running VPS (Ubuntu)
 - Deploying nodes and services
 - Working with logs and troubleshooting
-- Learning Linux, Docker and networking
+- Learning Linux, Docker and Nginx step by step

 ---